-Of course, into this mix we see Annie's efforts to start a romance with Officer Rhodes (Chris O'Dowd), a sweet cop who is sweet on her (and her cupcakes).
+Into this mix we see Annie's efforts to start a romance with Officer Rhodes (Chris O'Dowd), a sweet cop who is sweet on her and her cupcakes.
 Annie being Annie, she manages to make a mess of that too.
-Depressed and having moved back home with her mother (Jill Clayburgh), it is Megan who goes to her, tells her to pull herself together, and fight for herself.
+Depressed and having moved back home with her mother (Jill Clayburgh), it is Megan who goes to her, tells her to pull herself together and fight for herself.
 On the wedding day itself, it's Helen who shows up at Annie's, desperate to help find Lillian who has disappeared.
 With help from a very reluctant Rhodes, they find Lillian is at her old apartment.
 Lillian, overwhelmed by all the planning, hides out.
 Annie, ever the loyal friend, pulls her through and everyone gets the man they want.

-I know many people found Bridesmaids funny, and I suppose it's a sign of progress that women can be just as raunchy and vulgar as men can (seeing how Judd Apatow is a producer, not a surprise).
+I know many people found Bridesmaids funny, and I suppose it's a sign of progress that women can be just as raunchy and vulgar as men.
 I will say that there were funny moments and funny performances in Bridesmaids, but on the whole there were more things I disliked about it than liked.

-One aspect of Bridesmaids that I was particularly unhappy with is the excessive amount of bathroom humor, and when I say "bathroom humor", I do mean that in a literal sense.
-A very lengthy scene involved food poisoning by the bridesmaids except for Helen (she didn't eat the same thing everyone else did).
+One aspect of Bridesmaids that I was particularly unhappy with is the excessive amount of bathroom humor, in figurative and literal sense.
+A very lengthy scene involved food poisoning striking all the bridesmaids except for Helen (she didn't eat the same thing everyone else did).
 It may be that people today find the sight of women vomiting into toilets, onto each other, and defecating into sinks a laugh riot.
 For me, I thought it was cheap, and sad, and tawdry, and a bit sick.
-I wouldn't find that funny with men doing it (particularly the sink business), and I don't find it funny with women.
+I wouldn't find that funny with men doing it, particularly the sink business, and I don't find it funny with women.

 As much as Bridesmaids is being hailed as some sort of cinematic breakthrough, I couldn't help think Annie was a remarkably unfunny character.
 This woman is self-destructive, whiny, excessively needy, insecure, a bit psychotic/irrational, and fearful of anyone who is in any way better off than she is.
 I couldn't bring myself to root for such a character, and in fact I found I disliked her.